October 25, 2022

 Average Read Time: 5 minutes

 To join that booming market, you need to offer your customers easy ways to pay for the products you sell.
 The catch?
-Because of the nature of their business, it can be tough for CBD sellers to get a merchant account that allows for payment card processing.
+Because of the nature of their business, it can be tough for emerging markets sellers to get a merchant account that allows for payment card processing.
 You can’t accept payment by credit or debit card without a merchant account.

 And while the ability to process card payments is table stakes in the world of selling goods and services these days, you’ll want to consider the range of capabilities a payment processor can offer you, and the cost structure, before you choose one to work with.
 Here are five capabilities to look for in a payment processor for your business.